-d) will it be broadcast, filmed or recorded for public exhibition?
+- Is work broadcast, filmed or recorded for public exhibition?

 If the answer is NO, there are still various regulations regarding working time and hours for children of varying ages you will need to observe.
-Have a look at KCC’s Children in Entertainment website, which tells you all that you need to know and includes FAQs and downloadable forms.
+Have a look at KCC’s Children In Entertainment Website, which tells you all that you need to know and includes FAQs and downloadable forms.

 If you are using children for any substantial amount of time, you are advised to employ a chaperone and a tutor if they miss school days.
-For shorter periods of time, parent or legal guardian my function as a chaperone to their children.
+For shorter periods of time, parent or legal guardian may function as a chaperone to their children.